jakzal/phpunit-injector/README.md

 }
 ```

-The service is found by its type, or an id if it's given.
+The service is found by its type, or an id if it's given next to the `@inject` tag.

 ### Symfony

+The simplest way to inject services from a Symfony service container is to extend the `Symfony\Bundle\FrameworkBundle\Test\KernelTestCase`
+and include the `Zalas\PHPUnit\DependencyInjection\Symfony\TestCase\KernelServiceContainer` trait to get the default
+`Zalas\PHPUnit\DependencyInjection\TestListener\ServiceContainerTestCase` implementation.

 ```php
 use Psr\Log\LoggerInterface;